KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Flash message appears if the username is not valid or if the password is incorrect.

--"Register here" link below the form to get redirected to the registration page.
+- "Register here" link below the form to get redirected to the registration page.

 #### Register